 Rice is the #1 primary staple food for over half the people in the world – more than 3.5 billion people depend on it for nutrition.
+Gluten-free.
 So maybe it’s important.
 Researchers have discovered that the earliest prehistoric ancestor of modern rice was found in China.
 It was wild, dark red in color, and highly nutritious.
 Archeologists have found evidence that Paleolithic people gathered wild grasses and pounded them with stones in many parts of the world.
-Then about 10,000 years ago Oryza sativa seeds were first cultivated in Asia.
+Then perhaps 10,000 years ago Oryza sativa seeds were first cultivated in Asia.
 This year we will consume almost 500 million metric tons of rice worldwide.

 Poor soil from a steady dose of pesticides and herbicides in the past 100 years has reduced nutrient quality in our foods, endangering all life forms from humans to insects.
 When we measure the vast difference in nutritional qualities between red rice and white rice, we understand how white rice is at the root of world malnutrition and suffering.
 It’s clear that we can reduce the risk of diabetes by eating dark red rice instead of white rice.
 We can ensure health of nature and our children by eating organic foods.
 As we rediscover the rice of our great-great-grandmothers, we can begin to manifest a modern life of balanced, sustainable health and happiness.
 This is an important tradeoff and personal choice that affects our health, longevity, and all future generations.